brimdata/zed/docs/tutorials/zq-primer.md

-So to summarize, we gave you a tour here of `zq` and how the Zed data model provide a powerful way do search, transformation, and analytics in a structured-like way on data that begins its life as semi-structured JSON and is transformed into the powerful super-structured format without having to create reltional tables and schemas.
+So to summarize, we gave you a tour here of `zq` and how the Zed data model provide a powerful way do search, transformation, and analytics in a structured-like way on data that begins its life as semi-structured JSON and is transformed into the powerful super-structured format without having to create relational tables and schemas.

 As you can see, `zq` is a general-purpose tool that you can add to your bag